Policy

 - Use of Market Research Results

-- Agencies must consult with small business specialists and notify affected small businesses when contemplating consolidation or bundling.
+- Consult with small business specialists and notify incumbent small businesses when considering consolidation or bundling.

 - Prime Contractor Market Research

-- Prime contractors may be required to conduct market research for contracts over $6 million, except for commercial acquisitions.
+- Prime contractors may be required to conduct market research for contracts over $7.5 million (non-commercial acquisitions).

 Responsibilities

-- Contracting Officers: Ensure market research is conducted at required stages, use results to inform acquisition strategies, consult with small business specialists, and notify small businesses when required.
+- Contracting Officers: Ensure market research is conducted at required stages, use results to inform acquisition strategies, consult with small business representatives, and notify affected small businesses.

-- Contractors: May be required to conduct market research for large non-commercial contracts.
+- Contractors: May need to conduct market research for large, non-commercial contracts as specified.

 Practical Implications

-- This policy ensures acquisitions are informed by current market capabilities, promote competition, and support small business participation.
-Failure to conduct adequate market research can lead to non-compliance, missed opportunities for commercial solutions, or improper consolidation/bundling, potentially resulting in protests or delays.
+- This section ensures acquisitions are informed by current market capabilities, promoting competition, innovation, and small business participation.
+Failure to conduct proper market research can lead to non-compliance, missed opportunities for commercial or sustainable solutions, and potential protest or audit findings.
+Agencies must balance thoroughness with efficiency, avoiding unnecessary burdens on potential sources.